Clariant shares are traded at virt-x, the home market for the Swiss Market Index (SMI) stocks.

 In 2021, the Group spent CHF 155 million on R&D, or about 3.5% of sales.
 Clariant employs approximately 860 people in R&D, primarily in Germany, North America, China, and India.
 The Clariant Innovation Center located in Frankfurt, Germany, the One Clariant Campus in Shanghai, China and the Innovation Center in Airoli, India are Clariant’s global flagships for R&D centrally steered via Clariant International Ltd. in Switzerland.

 Clariant is committed to generating sustainable added value.
 This is only possible if ecological, social as well as economic objectives are met.
 Our highest priorities are personal safety and environmentally sound processes and products.

 For more information, please visit our Sustainability section.Sustainability

 Clariant has implemented modern corporate governance structures to ensure accountability, responsibility and transparency throughout the Group and for its shareholders.
 Corporate governance reporting is in compliance with the guidelines of SIX Swiss Exchange and the Swiss Code of Best Practices in Corporate Governance.

 The way we do business is a key element for our reputation.
 Clariant wants to be perceived as a world-class performance company and by the same token, as a reliable and integral partner of our stakeholders all over the world.
 We are convinced that sustainable business success is closely linked to compliance with laws, regulations and ethical standards.
 Please visit the Clariant's Code of Conduct Webpage for additional information.

-You can update your address data by contacting the bank maintaining your securities account.
-Alternatively you may submit your changes directly to the shareholder register - email: firstname.lastname@example.org.
+Changes in address data need to be submitted to the bank maintaining your securities account.
+Additionally you may submit your changes directly to the shareholder register - email: firstname.lastname@example.org.